tigr0w/Idov31_idov31.github.io/_posts/2023-07-19-lord-of-the-ring0-p5.md

 - `IRP_MJ_READ` - Used to handle `Zw/NtReadFile` calls to the driver from either user mode or kernel mode.

-- `IRP_MJ_READ` - Used to handle `Zw/NtWriteFile` calls to the driver from either user mode or kernel mode.
+- `IRP_MJ_WRITE` - Used to handle `Zw/NtWriteFile` calls to the driver from either user mode or kernel mode.

 ### Implementing IRP Hooking